JonasAlfredsson/docker-bind/README.md

 ```

 What this means is that these three files are expected to be present when the
-container starts, and some basic (but fully functioning) examples are present
+container starts, and some basic (but fully functioning) examples are available
 inside the [`example-configs/`](./example-configs/) folder.

 > :warning: Logging in Bind is a little bit weird, so if anything in the config